null Skip to main content

 Conclusion

-To sum up, pepper spray is a good way to keep oneself safe, but it can be hazardous if you don't know how to use it.The best treatment for pepper spray in eyes involves immediate flushing, careful avoidance of harmful remedies, and, if needed, medical assistance.
+To sum up, pepper spray is a good way to keep oneself safe, but it can be hazardous if you don't know how to use it.The best pepper spray treatment for eyes involves immediate flushing, careful avoidance of harmful remedies, and, if needed, medical assistance.

 Using pepper spray to get fast relief will keep you comfortable and protect your eyes' health over time.
 FightSense not only gives you tools to defend yourself, but it also teaches you how to heal in a safe and responsible way.